OlegMazurov/Koyaanisqatsi/README.md

 ## How to build, test, and run

-The project uses Maven (3.3.9), though it doesn't really have any dependencies.
+The project uses Java 8 and Maven (3.3.9), though it doesn't really have any dependencies.
 To run tests:
 ```shell
     mvn test